Shieldalloy Metallurgical Corporation

 The Shieldalloy Metallurgical Corporation (SMC) site is located in Newfield, New Jersey.
 Contamination is in the form of facility-generated slag and baghouse dust.
 The major contaminants are uranium and thorium, with daughters.
 The site is also on the NPL under CERCLA, because of past operations involving chromium-contaminated groundwater.
 In August 2001, SMC notified NRC that it had ceased production activities using source material.
 On August 27, 2001, the licensee provided notification and intent to decommission.
 The license was amended on November 4, 2002, to authorize only decommissioning activities that were previously permitted.
 The licensee submitted a revised license renewal application on May 1, 2003.
 At that time, the licensee estimated the cost of decommissioning to be approximately 1.8 million dollars.

-The SMC facility manufactures or has manufactured specialty steel and super alloy additives, primary aluminum master alloys, metal carbides, powdered metals, and optical surfacing products.
-One of the raw materials that was used in its manufacturing processes from 1955 to 1998 is classified as “source material” under 10 CFR Part 40.
+The SMC facility manufactured specialty steel and super alloy additives, primary aluminum master alloys, metal carbides, powdered metals, and optical surfacing products.
+One of the raw materials that was used in its manufacturing processes from 1955 to 1998 is classified as "source material" under 10 CFR Part 40.
 This material, called pyrochlore, is a concentrated niobium ore containing greater than 0.05 percent natural uranium and natural thorium.
 SMC was licensed by the NRC to ship, receive, possess, use and store source material under SMB-743.
 During the manufacturing process, the facility generated slag, and baghouse dust.
-Currently, there is approximately 53,200 m3 (1,880,000 ft3) of slag and demolition debris and approximately 13,000 m3 (460,000 ft3) of baghouse dust contaminated with technologically enhanced uranium, thorium, and daughters stored on-site.
+Currently, there is approximately 43,000 m3 (1,519,000 ft3) of slag and demolition debris and approximately 13,000 m3 (460,000 ft3) of baghouse dust contaminated with technologically enhanced uranium, thorium, and daughters stored on-site.

 SMC brought the transfer of their license to New Jersey to the DC Circuit Court of Appeals.
 The DC Circuit remanded authority to NRC in November of 2010.
 The NRC Commissioners subsequently voted to return authority to New Jersey.
 SMC appealed that decision and in December of 2012, the DC Circuit remanded authority back to NRC effective April 12, 2013.
-On August 5, 2013, the Commission reinstated New Jersey's authority to regulate Shieldalloy Metallurgical Corporation.
+On August 5, 2013, the Commission reinstated New Jersey's authority to regulate SMC.

 3.0 Major Technical or Regulatory Issues